Travelling to Tours and getting around

 Coming by train, car or plane

-3 freeways
+3 highways

 A10 (Paris and Bordeaux), A85 (Nantes and Bourges) and A28 (Rouen)